BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 Adding the NFT for the auction.
 </h5>

-- We will need the following data to add an NFT to the contract:
+- We will need the following data to add a NFT to the contract:

   1. The NFT ID.